-Cleft lip and cleft palate are the most common birth defect in the United States – one of every 600 newborns is affected by cleft lip and/or cleft palate.
+Cleft lip and cleft palate are common birth defects in the United States.
+One of every 600 newborns is affected by cleft lip and/or cleft palate.

 A cleft lip is a separation of the two sides of the lip.
 The separation often includes the bones of the upper jaw and/or upper gum.
 A cleft palate is an opening in the roof of the mouth in which the two sides of the palate did not fuse, or join together, as the unborn baby was developing.
 Cleft lip and cleft palate can occur on one side (unilateral cleft lip and/or palate) or on both sides (bilateral cleft lip and/or palate).
 Because the lip and the palate develop separately, it is possible for the child to have a cleft lip, a cleft palate, or both cleft lip and cleft palate.